Murray, Utah: Demographics

-According to estimates from the U.S. Census Bureau, as of 2017, there were 49,295 people in Murray.
-The racial makeup of the county was 80.2% non-Hispanic White, 1.9% Black, 0.4% Native American, 2.2% Asian, 1.0% Pacific Islander, and 3.4% from two or more races.
-11.6% of the population were Hispanic or Latino of any race.
+According to estimates from the U.S. Census Bureau, as of 2020, there were 50,637 people in Murray.
+The racial makeup of the city was 78.7% White, 2.3% Black, 1% Native American, 3.4% Asian, 0.8% Pacific Islander, 4.6% Other Race, and 9.3% from two or more races.
+13.1% of the population were Hispanic or Latino of any race.

 Transportation

 Roads

-Southern Murray contains the major interchange between Interstate 15, a ten-lane north/south freeway that divides Murray centrally, and Interstate 215, an auxiliary eight-lane freeway that roughly follows the southern boundary of the city.
+Southern Murray contains the major interchange between Interstate 15, a ten-lane north–south freeway that divides Murray centrally, and Interstate 215, an auxiliary eight-lane freeway that roughly follows the southern boundary of the city.
 Interstate 15 provides two interchanges inside city limits at 4500 South (SR-266) and 5300 South (SR-173).
 Interstate 215 provides two interchanges at State Street (US-89) and Union Park Boulevard.
 State Street runs through central Murray through the Murray Downtown Historic District and passes by the main retail centers at 5300 South and the Fashion Place Mall.
 Van Winkle Expressway (SR-152) is a four-lane road that forms the eastern boundary of Murray, while 4500 South traverses the northern part of Murray and extends the length of Salt Lake Valley.
 5400 South enters western Murray and then shifts northward one block to become 5300 South, which bears the honorary designation of Spartan Boulevard from Woodrow Street to State Street.